theoBLT/indonesian/src/markdown/film.md

 ![Love for sale ][image-1]

 An extraordinary movie.
 The main character is a single man hopeless to get a girlfriend.
-One day, he finds out about a mobile app that offers long-term girlfriend "rental services".
+One day, he discovers a mobile app offering long-term girlfriend "rental services".
 Tinder, except love is guaranteed®.

-The girlfriend appears the next day and becomes an essential part of his life, family and work.
+The girlfriend appears the next day and becomes an essential part of his family and work life.

 Check it out on [IMDB](https://www.imdb.com/title/tt1172996/) or [Netflix](https://www.netflix.com/title/81016338) - and if you liked the first one, Check out Love for Sale 2! ([IMDB](https://www.imdb.com/title/tt10643938/), [Netflix](https://www.netflix.com/title/81231382)).